Skip to Content Accessibility Information

 11:00 AM – 1:00 PM

-Our next Maryland Commission on African American History and Culture (MCAAHC) Public Meeting will be hosted by Commissioner Jaelon T. Moaney in Chestertown, MD.
-This month’s public meeting theme will be “Black Trailblazers in the Natural World”.
+Our next Maryland Commission on African American History and Culture (MCAAHC) Public Meeting will be hosted by Commissioner Elinor Thompson and the Severn Improvement Association in Anne Arundel County.
+Join us to learn about upcoming commission initiatives.

 Engaging with Descendant African American Communities